Full class list and documentation

 • input_uv (pyuvdata.UVData) – Used to set location for mock catalogs and for horizon cuts.

 • return_catname (bool) – Return the catalog name.
-Defaults to True currently but will default to False in version 1.4.
+Default is False.

 Returns